strubium/Modern-Warfare-Cubed-Documentation/docs/Hacks/what-is-a-hack.md

 Yes, if it works, it works... except when it doesn't.

-Hacks are a form of [technical debt] and like any kind of [technical debt] they should be avoided when possible and reduced over time.
+Hacks are a form of [technical debt] and like any kind of technical debt they should be avoided when possible and reduced over time.
+If a hack had no downsides, well then it's not a hack.

 [technical debt]: https://en.wikipedia.org/wiki/Technical_debt